-There is the potential to clear some undergrowth (not trees) from an area of high ground at the north-eastern end of the site (see photograph 13) and provide picnic benches and associated infrastructure amongst the trees, including bins and potentially a permanent barbeque for the community to enjoy.
+There is the potential to clear some undergrowth (not trees) from an area of high ground at the north-eastern end of the site (see photograph 13) and provide picnic benches and associated infrastructure amongst the trees.
 This proposal is subject to discussions, project funding, and strategy of the Town Council.